fast-programmer/outboxer/README.md

 end
 ```

-### 2. when new event created, queue outboxer message
+### 2. when a new event is created, queue an outboxer message

 ```ruby
 class Event < ApplicationRecord